Brown's GCSE/IGCSE/O Level KS4 science-CHEMISTRY Revision Notes

 The sulphur content of fuel (most removed before fuel used to minimise

-sulphur dioxide and acid rain formation)
+sulphur dioxide and acid rain formation), some coals are very high

 The efficiency of combustion e.g.

-minimum carbon monoxide and soot levels.
+minimum carbon monoxide and soot levels, again methane is one of the

 Ease of use: